Technology Information and Promotion Division

 IBOD is a division of TAPI tasked to advance the application of new technolo-gies in industries, communities and the academe by providing financial support and business operations improvement services.
 IBOD’s programs are as follows:

-- Small Enterprise Technology Upgrading Program - DOST-Academe Technology-Based Enterprise Development (SETUP-DATBED) Program - aims to develop entrepreneurial competencies among students, young professionals including out of school youths in selected academic institutions and non-governmental organizations while at the same time creating income generating projects for the involved institutions.
-The Program will function as feeder program under DOST’s SET-UP in accelerating the establishment of the small-scale technology-based enterprises in the countryside.
+2. DOST-Academe Technology-Based Enterprise Development - The Program develops entrepreneurial competencies among students, young professionals including out-of-school youths in selected academic institutions and non-governmental organizations while at the same time creating income generating projects for the involved institutions.

 Invention Development Division